 Mums-to-be and new parents

-It is also recommended that anyone who might be in close contact with a newborn baby gets a whooping cough vaccine or a booster dose if they haven’t had one in 10 years.
+It is also recommended that anyone who might be in close contact with a newborn baby gets a whooping cough vaccine or a booster dose if they haven’t had one in the last 10 years.

 Seniors